 ASA Practice Guidance Resources provide guidance to improve decision-making and promote beneficial outcomes for the practice of anesthesiology.
 They are not intended as unique or exclusive indicators of appropriate care.
-The interpretation and application of Standards, Guidelines and Statements takes place within the context of local institutions, organizations and practice conditions.
+The interpretation and application of Practice Parameters, Statements, and Expert Consensus Documents takes place within the context of local institutions, organizations and practice conditions.
 A departure from one or more recommendations may be appropriate if the facts and circumstances demonstrate that the rendered care met the physician's duty to the patient.

 Practice Parameters: (Standards, Practice Guidelines, Practice Advisories, Practice Alerts): ASA practice parameters comprise Standards, Practice Guidelines, Practice Advisories and Practice Alerts.
 These practice parameters, other than the Practice Alerts, are evidence-based and developed using a rigorous process that combines scientific and consensus-based evidence.
-The practice parameters provide guidance in the form of requirements, recommendations, or other information intended to improve decision-making and promote beneficial outcomes for the practice of anesthesiology.
+The practice parameters provide guidance in the form of requirements, recommendations or other information to improve decision-making and promote quality outcomes for the practice of anesthesiology.
 The use of practice parameters cannot guarantee any specific outcome.
 Practice parameters are subject to periodic revision as warranted by the evolution of medical knowledge, technology and practice.
 Variance from practice parameters may be acceptable, based upon the judgment of the responsible anesthesiologist.
 All practice parameters are developed by the Committee on Standards and Practice Parameters, approved by the House of Delegates and published in Anesthesiology.

 Search the ASA Practice Guidance Resources